kweiberth/nemo-saucelabs/README.md

 ## nemo-saucelabs

 ### Details

-'nemo-saucelabs' plugin exposes methods to update sauce labs job.
-Once `nemo-saucelabs` plugin is registered, you will have `nemo.saucelabs` object available. `nemo.saucelabs` exposes methods called `updateJob` and `isJobPassed` to help update saucelabs test job and test results.
+`nemo-saucelabs` plugin exposes methods to update and get information about sauce labs job.
+Once `nemo-saucelabs` plugin is registered, you will have `nemo.saucelabs` object available.

 ### Methods